angular/angular/aio/content/guide/universal.md

 - `npm run dev:ssr`

   This command is similar to [`ng serve`](cli/serve), which offers live reload during development, but uses server-side rendering.
-The application will run in watch mode and refresh the browser after every change.
+The application runs in watch mode and refreshes the browser after every change.
   This command is slower than the actual `ng serve` command.

 - `ng build && ng run app-name:server`